lino-framework/book/docs/admin/certbot.rst

 =====================================
-Using Certbot/Let's encript with Lino
+Using Certbot/Let's encrypt with Lino
 =====================================

 You activate this using the ``--https`` option of :ref:`getlino configure